Bedroom Tax - size criteria in the social rented sector

 - disabled people including people living in adapted or specially designed properties.

-Where under-occupancy arises due to a death, the size criteria reduction will not apply for a year in order to give bereaved families time to come to terms with their loss and to make the right decisions about their finances and size of accommodation.
+Where under-occupancy arises due to a death, the size criteria reduction will not apply for 52 weeks in order to give bereaved families time to come to terms with their loss and to make the right decisions about their finances and size of accommodation.

 What will the reduction to Housing Benefit be?